Configure a custom domain name in Azure App Service

-For a production web app, you probably want users to see a custom domain name.
-This article explains how to reserve or configure a custom domain with App Service Web Apps.
+For a production web app, you may want users to see a custom domain name.
+This article explains how to configure a custom domain with App Service Web Apps.

 This article is for App Service (Web Apps, API Apps, Mobile Apps, Logic Apps); for Cloud Services, see Configuring a Custom Domain Name in Azure.

 For instructions on using Traffic Manager to load balance traffic to a web app, use the selector at the top of this article to select the Traffic Manager specific steps.